Skip to main content

 University Core Directory

-Saint Louis University's Core is overseen by a team of associate directors.
-These individuals, each overseeing a distinct Core component area, together lead SLU's shared efforts to implement our new undergraduate Core curriculum.
-Additionally, our eight undergraduate Core curricular fellows are dedicated to ensuring that SLU's Core is shaped by the voices and perspectives of undergraduate students.
+Saint Louis University's Undergraduate Core is overseen by a team of associate directors.
+These individuals, each overseeing a distinct core component area, together lead SLU's shared efforts to implement our new undergraduate core curriculum.
+Five core-affiliated faculty teaching primarily in the core deliver key components of the core curriculum.
+Additionally, our eight undergraduate core curricular fellows are dedicated to ensuring that SLU's core is shaped by the voices and perspectives of undergraduate students.

 Headshot of Ellen Crowell